sivalabs/sivalabs-hugo/content/posts/2014/2014-11-30-can-microservices-architecture-solve-all-your-problems.md

   * If you are a service provider company you can sell each service separately possibly making better money compared to selling whole monolithic product.
   * And most important factor is, the term MicroService is cool 🙂

-<span style="font-size: large;"><b><br />What is the other side of MicroServices architecture?</b></span>
+## What is the other side of MicroServices architecture?

 As with any approach, MicroServices also has some down sides and associated cost.

-> &nbsp;&#8220;Great power comes with great responsibility&#8221;. -Uncle Ben
+> Great power comes with great responsibility. -Uncle Ben

 Let us see what are the challenges to implement a system using MicroServices architecture.

 **The idea of MicroServices is very simple but very complex to implement in reality.**
 In a monolithic system, the communication between various subsystems are mostly direct object communication.
 But in MicroServices based system, in order to communicate with other services you may use REST services which means additional HTTP call overhead and its inherent issues like network latency, possible communication failures etc. So we need to consider various aspects while implementing inter-service communication logic such as retry, fail-over and service down scenarios etc.

-**
-How good is your DevOps infrastructure?**
+**How good is your DevOps infrastructure?**
 In order to go with MicroServices architecture, organization should have a good DevOps team to properly maintain the dozens of MicroService applications.
 Do your organization has DevOps culture?
 Or your organization has the problem of blame game between Devs and Ops?
 If your organization doesn&#8217;t have a good DevOps culture and software/hardware resources then MicroServices architecture will be much more difficult to adopt.

-**<span style="font-size: large;"><br />Are we fixing the actual problem at all?</span>**
+## Are we fixing the actual problem at all?
 Now many people are saying MicroServices architecture is better than Monolithic architecture. <span style="color: red;"><b>But is Monolithic architecture is the actual reason why many projects are failing?
 Will MicroServices architecture save the projects from failing?
 I guess NO.</b></span>

 Think, what were the reasons for your previously failed projects.
 Are those projects failed because of technology issues or people issues?